 A gallery of art by students of color

-Visit the Virtual Gallery Tour
+Watch the Virtual Gallery Tour

-We recommend the following as a complement to your physical tour of the Jackson Gallery, or for after you've watched the Virtual Gallery Tour above.
+We recommend the following as a complement to your physical tour of the Jackson Gallery, or for after you've watched the Virtual Gallery Tour on this page.
 For your self-guided tour, please select an image below to learn more about the artwork and the process!
 Nicholas Leslie, our VYDC AmeriCorps Youth Program and Engagement Coordinator has provided notes on each piece to enhance your experience of the gallery.

 As you look around the gallery, it’s obvious that much of what is displayed are photographs.
 These were all taken at the Teen Centers art class we held for youth of color.
 All of the photos were taken by Alexa Herrera Condry, who is one third of Juniper Creative.
 She managed to capture the life and vibrancy of the class as we all made art together and shared plenty of laughs